isc30/blog.codeisc.com/_posts/comma-operator-series/2018-01-09-cpp-comma-operator-nice-usages.md

 decltype(hello(), 0); // (bool, int) => int
 ```

-In our example, we want to specialize our template for `HasHelloFunction<T, int>` if the compilation succeeds (if `T::hello` function exists).
+In our example, we want to specialize our template for `HasHelloFunction<T, int>` if `T::hello` function exists.

 We don't care about the return type of `T::hello()`. **In case our expression compiles** (function exists and can be invoked with zero args), we want to deduce our **SFINAE fallback type**: `int`.
 As simple as that.